kivy/kivy/doc/sources/gsoc.rst

 **Plyer:**

   Description:
-    Plyer is a platform-independant api to use features commonly found on various platforms, especially mobile ones, in Python.
+    Plyer is a platform-independant Python api to use features commonly found on the desktop and mobile platforms supported by Kivy.
 The idea is to provide a stable API to the user for accessing features of their desktop or mobile device.

-    Python-for-android currently rely on some `.java` code that should be replaced directly with use of Pyjnius.
+    Python-for-android currently rely on

-    The student would work on:
+    The student would work on improving access to platform specific features through Plyer, including accessibility, Bluetooth,
-    - Replacing this codementioned above in `.java` files to either plyer or to kivy+pyjnius which ever is more appropriate.
-    We will be providing details on which ones go where.
+    Bluetooth Low Energy, recording and previewing the video camera, accessing contacts, recording audio, and utilizing speech recognition.
+The studen would also replace some `.java` code that should be moved to PyJnius.
+We will be providing details on which code goes where.

-    Under the hood you'll use PyJNIus and PyOBJus.
+    Under the hood you'll use PyJNIus on Android, PyOBJus on OSX and iOS, ctypes on Windows, and native APIs on Linux.
 This probably would also include improving PyObjus and PyJnius to handle interfaces that they can't right now.

   References:
     - https://github.com/kivy/plyer